DeveloperForge/ESPHomeSrc2DirtyYaml/README.md

   - this file will require some modifacations like removing the extra sensor:/binary_sensor: etc

-  - entries of aforementioned groups will have there platform concatenated to the section name and must be removed
+  - entries of aforementioned groups will have their platform concatenated to the section name and must be removed

-  - if there are multiple entries of aforementioned groups you must remove the superfluous section entries and group them as you normaly would in the yaml with '- ' and properly indenting thier sub entries to match
+  - if there are multiple entries of aforementioned groups you must remove the superfluous section entries and group them as you normaly would in the yaml with '- ' and properly indenting their sub entries to match